How to Choose the Right Inverter for Load Shedding in South Africa

 Load shedding has become part of daily South African life.
-Whether you're on Stage 2 or Stage 6, finding yourself in the dark for 2–4 hours at a stretch is frustrating — and for many households, genuinely damaging to food, work, and security.
+Whether you are on Stage 2 or Stage 6, finding yourself in the dark for 2-4 hours at a stretch is frustrating — and for many households, genuinely damaging to food, work and security.
 A well-chosen home inverter system solves this problem permanently.

-But walk into any electrical shop or browse online and you'll face a wall of options: pure sine wave vs modified sine wave, 1kVA vs 5kVA, lead-acid vs lithium, hybrid vs standalone.
-This guide cuts through the confusion and gives you the straight South African picture on what to buy, what to spend, and what to avoid.
+But walk into any electrical shop and you face a wall of options: pure sine wave vs modified sine wave, 1kVA vs 5kVA, lead-acid vs lithium, hybrid vs standalone.
+This guide cuts through the confusion and gives you the straight South African picture on what to buy, what to spend and what to avoid.

 The single most important step is knowing how much power you need.
-List every appliance you want to run during load shedding and note its wattage.
-Here are typical South African household loads:
+List every appliance you want to run during load shedding and note its wattage:

 | Appliance | Typical Wattage | Priority |